Dalgona/serum-site/pages/docs/templates.md

 <div><serum-toc start="2" end="4"></serum-toc></div>

-## List of Templates
+## List of Required Templates

-These four template files must be present in the `templates/` directory, and their names must not be changed.
-Specifying a custom template for a specific page is not supported yet, this feature can be added in the future.
+Unless provided by Serum [themes](https://hexdocs.pm/serum/Serum.Theme.html), these four template files must be present in the `templates/` directory, and their names must not be changed.

 ### `base.html.eex`